 A male Venturer who has achieved the First Class rank as a Boy Scout in a troop or as a Varsity Scout in a team may continue working toward the Eagle Scout rank as a Venturer until his 18th birthday.
 All Venturers may work towards recognition such as the Ranger, Silver and Quartermaster awards, just to name a few.

 V-1 May a Venturer earn the Eagle Scout Rank?

 Yes.
-If you earned the First Class Rank as a Boy Scout in a troop or as a Varsity Scout in a team, you may continue working toward Star, Life and Eagle Scout ranks until your 18th birthday.
+If you earned the First Class Rank as a Scout in a troop, you may continue working toward Star, Life and Eagle Scout ranks until your 18th birthday.